 Retinal detachment occurs when the retina, a light-sensitive membrane, separates from the back of the eye.
 Although it’s not painful, you will experience partial or total loss of vision.

-When light passes through the eye, the lens focuses an image on the retina.
-The retina converts the image to signals that it sends to the brain via the optic nerve.
-The retina works with the cornea, lens, and other parts of the eye and the brain to produce normal vision.
+When light passes through your eye, the lens focuses an image on your retina.
+The retina, which is located at the back of the eye, converts the image to signals that it sends to your brain through the optic nerve.
+The retina works with the cornea, lens, and other parts of your eye and brain to produce normal vision.

-Retinal detachment occurs when the retina separates from the back of the eye.
-This causes loss of vision that can be partial or total, depending on how much of the retina is detached.
-Retinal detachment is a medical emergency.
-When your retina becomes detached, its cells may be deprived of oxygen.
+So, when the retina separates from the back of the eye, this causes loss of vision that can be partial or total, depending on how much of the retina is detached.
+When your retina becomes detached, its cells may be seriously deprived of oxygen.

 There are three types of retinal detachment:

 If you have a rhegmatogenous retinal detachment, you have a tear or hole in your retina.
-This allows fluid from within the eye to slip through the opening and get behind your retina.
+This allows fluid from within your eye to slip through the opening and get behind your retina.

-Risk factors for retinal detachment include:
+Risk factors of retinal detachment

 - family history of retinal detachment